 5. Enforce Deadlines.

-Okay, I admitted this is a problem area for me, but we’re not doing our teens any favors by not enforcing deadlines.
+Okay, I admit this is a problem area for me, but we’re not doing our teens any favors by not enforcing deadlines.
 Yes, there is a time for leniency.
 However, it’s not every week with every assignment.

 Discuss the consequences of missed deadlines with your teen, and get his input.
 Teens can be surprisingly reasonable with suggesting consequences when you talk about them ahead of time.
-I mean, they probably aren’t going to recommend staying home on a Friday night to finish schoolwork when it’s Friday night, and they’re behind.
+I mean, they probably aren’t going to recommend staying home on a Friday night to finish schoolwork when it’s Friday night and they’re behind.
 However, they may admit that’s a reasonable consequence when the threat isn’t imminent.

-Agreeing on the results of missed deadlines ahead of time, lets you avoid feeling like an ogre when enforcing them.
+Agreeing on the results of missed deadlines ahead of time lets you avoid feeling like an ogre when enforcing them.
 Instead, your teen just deals with the repercussions of not meeting expectations as he will in college or on the job.

 Does your teen set his or her own schedule?
 What tips would you add?